Wild Bootstrap Inference for Penalized Quantile Regression for Longitudinal Data: An Empirical Illustration

 Looking at the first set of estimates in the first rows, we see that an initial tariff estimate equal to 2.02 and an impact effect of 3.57.
 Based on the standard deviation of tariffs at the industry level, a 1\% standard deviation increase in the initial industry tariff has an effect of reducing wages by $3.9\% \times -1.55$, or $-6.05\%$ in the period 1990-2000.
 This implies that, among industries with tariff declining after the introduction of NAFTA, average wage growth is negative for high school dropouts.
 The results, however, show that the average response does not summarize well the distributional impact of NAFTA.
 While the industry effect, which is measured as the difference between the initial effect and the impact effect, is negative ($-1.93$, or $-7.50\%$) and significant for high school dropouts at the 0.1 quantile, it is small ($-0.17$, or $-0.65\%$) and insignificant at the 0.9 quantile.
 Moreover, we find that the largest differences between the 0.1 and 0.9 effects are among college graduates in industries that lost all of their protection, suggesting that wage growth has been also unequal by educational attainment.

 \begin{singlespace}

 \end{singlespace}

-Lastly, using Figure \ref{nafta.figure}, we report point estimates for the location effects, $\beta_{1L,k} - \beta_{2L,k}$, and industry effects, $\beta_{1I,k} - \beta_{2I,k}$, at $\tau \in \{0.10,0.20,\hdots,0.90\}$.
-The figure also includes point-wise confidence intervals as shown by the dashed areas.
-We find that the impact of NAFTA by location and industry tends to be different, although the two set of point estimates tend to increase as we go across the conditional quantiles of the wage distribution.
+Lastly, using Figure \ref{nafta.figure}, we report point estimates and confidence intervals for the location and industry effects for high school dropouts and college graduates.
 The evidence reveals that inequality increased in the period after the implementation of the trade agreement.